adamcovamichaela/english-for-designers/03-curriculum-vitae/cv-adamcova.md

 ###### 2019
 Graphic Designer in Slovakia | Effectix.com Agency
-- working on an interesting brands like Decathlon, Pentaa
+- working on an interesting brands like Decathlon

 ###### 2017/2018
 Graphic Designer in Denmark